krishnaanshgoel/Crypto_Matching_Engine/README.md

-# GoQuant5 - High-Performance Trading Engine
+# GoQuant - High-Performance Trading Engine

 A high-performance, real-time trading engine built with FastAPI, WebSocket support, and Redis persistence.
 This project implements a complete order matching engine with support for various order types, real-time market data, and comprehensive logging.